-Amy Andrews co-anchors “Live at 11” and “The Nine”.
+Amy Andrews co-anchors FOX 2 News Morning and “Live at 11”.
 She also created the Amy's Angels franchise to highlight those making a difference in their communities and beyond.

 Amy believes it is a true honor to share each morning with the remarkable people of Detroit.
 She has lived and worked in many communities around the country, but Motown is hands down her favorite.

 After graduating from college, she packed her bags and moved to Colorado to work as an anchor/reporter for a small television station on the Western Slope.
 She says she can remember looking in her rearview mirror as she drove away from her home in metro Detroit thinking “someday I will be back working for FOX 2 News”.

 Amy attended Indiana University for three years before transferring to Oakland University where she graduated cum laude with a BA in Journalism.

 Amy also graduated from Specs Howard School of Broadcast Arts in Southfield.
 While in school, she worked as a weekend sports anchor at WSYM in Lansing.
 She also interned with the Detroit Lions.